HPCIDemo/Salesforce.com/Readme.md

 - Go to "Setup".
 - In the "Administration" panel on the left go to "Develop" > "Sites".
 - On the right click "New".
-- Enter site details, for the "Active Site Home Page" select "HostedPCIDemo" page.
+- Enter site details, for the "Active Site Home Page" select "HostedPCICheckout" page.
 - Go to "Sites".
 Click on the "Site Label".
 - Click on "Public Access Settings" .
 Scroll down, under "Enabled Visualforce Page Access" section click on "Edit".
-Select "HostedPCIMsg" from the left list, click "Add" > "Save".
+Select "ThreeDSecPin","HostedPCICheckoutMsg" from the left list, click "Add" > "Save".
+- Click “Edit” under profile details, scroll down and under “Custom Object Permissions”, enable “Read, Create, Delete, Edit” for Payments and Tokens object.
+- Click “Save”.

 #Contacts
 [HostedPCI Inc.]( http://www.hostedpci.com/) sales@hostedpci.com 1-866-850-3608.